prernampatil/UnstablePeriodicOrbits/README.md

 The publication "Separation of periodic orbits in the delay embedded space of chaotic attractors" by Prerna Patil, Eurika Kaiser, JN Kutz and Steven Brunton is available on [arXiv](https://arxiv.org/abs/2411.13103)

+# Code organization
+The data for unstable periodic orbits is available in the 'Data/' folder.
+Two separate folders are available: 1.)
+'Lorenz/' 2.)
+'Rossler/'